-From the initial R&D phrase to the final launching stage, there are hundreds of things that simultaneously occur while building a project.
+From the initial R&D phase to the final launching stage, there are hundreds of things that simultaneously occur while building a project.
 And one of the major decisions that need to be taken care of even before the actual development is what approach to use?

 And that's exactly what we will be talking about what methodology is right for your app development project and why?
 In this article, our focus will remain on two of the most popular which are Waterfall and Agile Methodology.